GustikS/NeuraLogic/README.md

 ---

 For detailed syntax and semantics, please check out the concept of "[*Lifted Relational Neural Networks*](https://arxiv.org/abs/2007.06286)".
-For a deep dive into the principles in full (scientific) context, please see my [dissertation thesis](https://gustiks.github.io/files/dissertation.pdf).
+For a deep dive into the principles in full context, please see my [dissertation thesis](https://gustiks.github.io/files/dissertation.pdf) or the book on [Deep learning with relational logic representations](https://www.iospress.com/catalog/books/deep-learning-with-relational-logic-representations).

 ---